bleeiter/projectdoomvc/README.md

 Android 4.0

 # MS-DOS Emulator
-in google play search Magic DosBox Lite and Select in menu "public"
+In Google Play search Magic DosBox Lite and Select in menu "public"

 # About Apk Risk